 - Created: 1642

 Night Watch is one of the most popular pieces of work by Rembrandt.
-It depicts an entire city moving out led by its captain.
-A unique aspect is its dark varnish that gives an impression of night scene.
-It is currently housed in Riksmuseum in Amsterdam.
+It depicts an entire city moving out, led by its captain.
+A unique aspect is its dark varnish that gives an impression of a night scene.
+Moreover, it is currently housed in the Rijksmuseum in Amsterdam.

 - Created: 1608